majunwuxi/registerproducts/README.md

 - Add the `[product_registration_form]` shortcode to any page where you want the registration form to appear.
 - Add the `[user_registered_products]` shortcode to display a user's registered products.

+### Important Note for Administrators
+When uploading serial numbers in the admin panel:

+File format: Only .xlsx and .csv files are accepted.
+File content format:

+Do not include column headers.
+Start from the first row with serial number data.
+First column: Serial number
+Second column: WooCommerce product ID
+Each serial number should occupy one row.

 ### Requirements
 - WordPress 5.0 or higher
 - WooCommerce 3.0 or higher